Ketel Marte Preview, Player Props: Diamondbacks vs. Reds

-Ketel Marte -- with an on-base percentage of .267 in his past 10 games, 86 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks against the Cincinnati Reds, with Brandon Williamson on the hill, on August 24 at 9:40 PM ET.
+On Friday, Ketel Marte (batting .205 in his past 10 games) and the Arizona Diamondbacks face the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
+First pitch is at 9:40 PM ET.

+He racked up two hits (going 2-for-4) in his last appearance against the Reds.

 Ketel Marte Game Info & Props vs. the Reds